GULibrarySandbox/data-vis-basics/content/5-convert.md

 3. With the image open, click on `Resolution` on the `Home` tab.
 4. Change the resolution to that specified by the journal’s style guide – usually `300 pixels/inch`.
 5. Click the `Apply` button.
 You can also change the dimensions of the image once the resolution has been set.
-6. Now click on the `save` button on the `Home` tab, then click `Save As…` to save your edited image in the format specified by the journal’s style guide and in the appropriate location.{% endcapture %} {% include card.md header="Activity - Create image using PhotoPad" text=text %}
+6. Select `save` on the `Home` tab, then `Save As…` to save your edited image in the `format` specified by the journal’s style guide and in the appropriate location.
+7.	{% include figure.html img="PhotoPad1.png" alt="PhotoPad software" caption="Create image using PhotoPad" width="100%" %}{% endcapture %} {% include card.md header="Activity - Create image using PhotoPad" text=text %}

 {% capture text %}
-1. Go to the application folder on Mac and open “Preview”.
-When it is opened, click on the “File” option on the menu bar and then click on “Open…”.
-Browse to locate the image to be resized.
+1. Go to the application folder on Mac and open `Preview`.
+Then click `File` on the menu bar and `Open…`.
-2. Once the image opens, click on the “Tools” option on the menu bar.
-From the Tools menu, click on “Adjust Size”.
+2. Browse to locate the image to be resized.
+3. Open the image, click on `Tools` in the menu bar, select`Adjust Size`.
-3. 3.
-The “Image Dimensions” dialog box is opened.
+4. The `Image Dimensions` dialog box is opened.
-4. Change the resolution to that specified by the journal’s style guide – usually 300 pixels/inch.
+5. Change the resolution to that specified by the journal’s style guide – usually `300 pixels/inch`.
-5. Click OK.{% endcapture %} {% include card.md header="Activity - Create image using Preview (Mac OS)" text=text %}
+6. Click `OK`.{% endcapture %} {% include card.md header="Activity - Create image using Preview (Mac OS)" text=text %}

 {% capture alert %}*Note:* If you have the option to submit `*.PNG` files, this is a better format than JPEG as the file size is smaller.
 {% endcapture %}
 {% include alert.md text=alert color="warning" %}

 -----

 <p align="center">